Lilly Elizabeth Hawn was the original canine heroine of Champion of My Heart. She is greatly missed!

-Those without a guess usually say, “What kind of dog is that?
+Those without a guess usually said, “What kind of dog is that?
 She looks like a fox.”
-And, when I say, she’s a smooth coated border collie, countless people (including those who work in pet businesses) say “border collie mix”? or “Really?” … like I’m making it up.
+And, when I would say, she’s a smooth coated border collie, countless people (including those who work in pet businesses) said “border collie mix”? or “Really?” … like I was making it up.

 While border collies with smooth coats, rather than rough ones, are not as common nor as familiar, they are well known in border collie circles.
 They simply have smoother coats and more angular features.